bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 4. Fetch FI annotation (Hint: right click on a blank space, Reactome FI, Fetch FI Annotations).
 You should see arrows (directed graph).

-5. Run Pathway enrichment (Hint: right click on the network panel and follow the path showed below)
+5. Run Pathway enrichment (Hint: right click on the network panel and follow the path showed below). **Question** What is the pathway with the lowest (best) FDR?

 6. Do a subnetwork of ErbB signaling pathway (K)